 Who We Are

-One of the founding programs of Empire State College, The Harry Van Arsdale, Jr. School of Labor Studies (HVASLS) serves approximately 1,700 students through partnerships with various labor unions in the New York City metro area.
-Its labor-centered, liberal arts program was inspired its namesake leader of the International Brotherhood of Electrical Workers, Local 3 and the New York Central Labor Council.
-Van Arsdale was a major twentieth century labor leader who promoted ongoing education for all union workers.
+One of SUNY Empire State College's founding programs, the Harry Van Arsdale Jr. School of Labor Studies (HVASLS) serves approximately 1,700 students through partnerships with labor unions in the New York City metro area.
+Our labor-centered, liberal arts program was inspired by Harry Van Arsdale Jr. He was the leader of the International Brotherhood of Electrical Workers, Local 3, and the New York Central Labor Council.

-He believed that the ability to think critically and to read and write at the college level are essential skills for all citizens of a modern democratic society.
-But especially for trade unionists.
-The Van Arsdale program is designed to ensure that trade unionists acquire the skills and knowledge required of them to be leaders at their work sites, in the their communities, and in their union.
+Van Arsdale believed that the ability to think critically and read and write at the college level are essential skills for citizens in a modern democratic society, especially trade unionists.
+The School of Labor ensures that trade unionists acquire the skills and knowledge required to be leaders at work sites, in their communities, and in their unions.

-In pursuit of this mission, highly qualified faculty with a demonstrated interest in labor and working-class studies, deliver a program that enables working adults to acquire the analytical and communicative skills that are the hallmark of a liberal arts education.
-An equally committed professional and support staff provide students with a full range of academic and administrative services.
+In pursuit of this mission, highly qualified faculty with a demonstrated interest in labor and working-class studies deliver programs that help working adults acquire the analytical and communication skills that are the hallmark of a liberal arts education.
+A committed professional and support staff provides students with a range of academic and administrative services.

-We offer convenient evening classes for working adults at our Hudson St. location, and at satellite locations and union halls around the city.
+We offer convenient evening classes for working adults at our 4 Park Avenue location, and at satellite locations and union halls around the city.